How do I get my Results

 What if my usual doctor is away or not available?

-We have a team of five experienced doctors and can provide continuity of care even when your usual doctor is away.
+We have a team of experienced doctors and can provide continuity of care even when your usual doctor is away.
 Other doctors are able to view your medical records if required.